P-p-H-d/mlib/README.md

 ##### string\_it\_t

-Define an iterator over the string, allowing to iterate the string over UTF8 encoded character.
+Define an iterator over the string, enabling to iterate the string over UTF8 encoded character.

 ##### void string\_it(string\_it\_t it, const string\_t str)